Joško Gvardiol

+A product of Dinamo Zagreb youth academy, Gvardiol made his professional debut for the club in 2019, and went on to win two league titles as well as the Croatian Cup.
+He moved to Bundesliga club RB Leipzig in 2021, where he won two DFB-Pokals before he was signed by Manchester City in 2023 for £77 million, making him the most expensive defender in footballing history.

+A former Croatian youth international, Gvardiol made his debut for the senior side in 2021, and represented them at UEFA Euro 2020, the 2022 FIFA World Cup and Euro 2024, helping his country to third place at the 2022 tournament.

+Early and personal life

+Gvardiol was born on 23 January 2002 in Zagreb, Croatia.
+His father, Tihomir, a native of Novigrad near Zadar, works as a fisherman.
+His mother, Sanja, a native of the Srednjaci neighbourhood of Zagreb, works as an employee of a wholesale company.
+His older sisters Lorena and Franka are a fashion model and a handball player, respectively.

+As a youth footballer for Dinamo Zagreb, Gvardiol struggled with playing time and initially considered quitting football to sell fish.
+However, he decided to continue his career after a family friend drew up a mental map to encourage him.

 Club career

 Early career

-Gvardiol started playing football at the age of seven when his father, once an amateur player in his native Novigrad, took him to Trešnjevka.
-While there, he was spotted by Lokomotiva and Zagreb; however, at the last minute he received an offer from Dinamo Zagreb which his family accepted.

-Initially, he played as a left-back or a central midfielder until Dinamo academy coach Dalibor Poldrugač moved him to the centre-back position.
+Gvardiol started playing football at the age of seven when his father Tihomir, once an amateur player in his native Novigrad, took him to Trešnjevka.
+While there, he was spotted by Lokomotiva and Zagreb.
+However, at the last minute, he received an offer from Dinamo Zagreb which his family accepted.Initially, he played as a left-back or a central midfielder until Dinamo academy coach Dalibor Poldrugač moved him to the centre-back position.
 Soon after, Gvardiol started drawing interest from prominent European clubs, including Manchester City, Lille, Borussia Dortmund, RB Leipzig, Bayern Munich, Ajax, Inter Milan and Roma.
 He played a key part in Dinamo's 2018–19 UEFA Youth League campaign, where they reached quarter-finals before losing 4–2 to Chelsea in a penalty shootout.
 After being impressed by his performances for youth teams, senior Dinamo coach Nenad Bjelica called Gvardiol up to the senior team for pre-season games in Slovenia in summer 2019.
 On 2 July, he scored in a 2–0 friendly win over Austria Klagenfurt.
 On 10 October 2019, he was included in The Guardian's Next Generation list.